 There is a board adopted Uniform Complaint Procedure, which identifies four areas that qualify as a board-complaint: 1) Discrimination/Harassment, 2) Violation of Federal Law, 3) Charging for a free education, 4) Non-Compliance with LCFF.
 A complaint form is available on the website, and would also be provided at the request of someone filing a complaint.
+Uniform Complaints are directed to the office of the Superintendent for appropriate investigation.
 Complaints of other natures, including individual and personnel issues, are directed internally through the appropriate department.
-When an official Uniform Complaint has been filed, the item will be placed on the board agenda for consideration.